zcat /proc/config.gz | grep NF_TABLES

 nft list ruleset

-If you want to be more precise on what kind of ICMP traffic you’re letting pass through, here are some hints
+if you want to be more precise on what kind of ICMP traffic you’re letting pass through, here are some hints

 #icmp type echo-request accept #icmpv6 type {echo-request,nd-neighbor-solicit} accept